Mosasaurus: Feeding

 Paleontologists generally agree that Mosasaurus was likely an active predator of a variety of marine animals.
 Fauna likely preyed upon by the genus include bony fish, sharks, cephalopods, birds, and marine reptiles such as other mosasaurs and turtles.
 It is unlikely Mosasaurus was a scavenger as it had a poor sense of smell.
 Mosasaurus was among the largest marine animals of its time, and with its large, robust cutting teeth, scientists believe larger members of the genus would have been able to handle virtually any animal.
-Lingham-Soliar (1995) suggested that Mosasaurus had a rather "savage" feeding behavior as demonstrated by large tooth marks on scutes of the giant sea turtle Allopleuron hoffmanni and fossils of re-healed fractured jaws in M. hoffmannii.
+Lingham-Soliar (1995) suggested that Mosasaurus had a rather "savage" feeding behavior as demonstrated by large tooth marks on scutes of the giant sea turtle Allopleuron hoffmanni and fossils of re-healed fractured jaws in M. hoffmanni.
 The species likely hunted near the ocean surface as an ambush predator, using its large two-dimensionally adapted eyes to more effectively spot and capture prey.
+Recent 2024 research, however, used a model to calculate M. hoffmannis acceleration capabilities.
+They concluded that ambush predation may not be the only hunting strategy for M. hoffmanni.
 Chemical and structural data in the fossils of M. lemonnieri and M. conodon suggests they may have also hunted in deeper waters.

-Carbon isotope studies on fossils of multiple M. hoffmannii individuals have found extremely low values of δ^{13}C, the lowest in all mosasaurs for the largest individuals.
+Carbon isotope studies on fossils of multiple M. hoffmanni individuals have found extremely low values of δ^{13}C, the lowest in all mosasaurs for the largest individuals.
 Mosasaurs with lower δ^{13}C values tended to occupy higher trophic levels, and one factor for this was dietary: a diet of prey rich in lipids such as sea turtles and other large marine reptiles can lower δ^{13}C values.
-M. hoffmanniis low δ^{13}C levels reinforces its likely position as an apex predator.
-Dental microwear has likewise shown that M. hoffmannii had a generalist diet, which also appears to be the case with M. missouriensis.
+M. hoffmannis low δ^{13}C levels reinforces its likely position as an apex predator.
+Dental microwear has likewise shown that M. hoffmanni had a generalist diet, which also appears to be the case with M. missouriensis.